Sell more with better email & SMS

 KitNipBox’s monthly subscription boxes are popular among cat parents looking to treat their cats to special order monthly surprises.

-What made me fall in love with KitNipBox’s New Year email, apart from its cute design, is the way they present their special offer in front of their subscribers.
-Rather than burying the discount code at the bottom of the email, KitNipBox has included it in the preview text – which just makes it impossible for subscribers to miss.
+What made us fall in love with KitNipBox’s New Year email, apart from its cute design, is the way it presents its special offer in front of its subscribers.
+Rather than burying the discount code at the bottom of the email, KitNipBox has included it in the preview text.
+This makes it impossible for subscribers to miss.

 The subject line is attention-grabbing as it uses emojis and puns to create a sense of playfulness and excitement.

-In addition, KitNipBox’s email highlights the unique value proposition (USP) of their subscription boxes – they have clearly mentioned that every single box they send to their subscribers is curated specifically for their individual cats.
+As well as this, KitNipBox’s email highlights the unique value proposition (USP) of its subscription boxes.
+It has clearly mentioned that every single box it sends to its subscribers is curated specifically for their individual cats.

 Subject: Blackie’s fresh food plan